On the spread of random graphs: Open problems

 \section{Open problems}

-We saw in the preceding section that high degree is precisely what is needed to force the spread of $\gnd$ close to $1/4$.
-We believe that a corresponding result should hold for $\Gnc$. \begin{problem} Is it the case that for each $\eps>0$, there exists $c_0$ such that for each $c \geq c_0$ \whp\ $\spr(\Hnc) < 1/4 + \eps$? \end{problem} If Theorem \ref{T2} holds uniformly (in the sense that for any $c > 1$, $\alpha = \alpha(c)$ can be chosen such that the conclusions of the theorem hold in $H_{n,c'/n}$ for all $c' \geq c$, with this value of $\alpha$) then the proof of Theorem \ref{T3} can be modified to yield an affirmative answer to the above question.
-This uniformity seems very likely to hold, but does not follow immediately from the proof of Theorem \ref{T2} given in \cite{BKW}.
+We saw in the preceding sections that high degree is precisely what is needed to force the spread of the random regular graph $\gnd$ to be close to $1/4$.
+We believe that a corresponding result should hold for the giant component $\Hnc$ of $\Gnc$. \begin{problem} Is it the case that for each $\eps>0$, there exists $c_0$ such that for each $c \geq c_0$ \whp\ $\spr(\Hnc) < 1/4 + \eps$? \end{problem} If \refL{LT2} holds uniformly (in the sense that for any $c > 1$, $\alpha = \alpha(c)$ can be chosen such that the conclusions of the theorem hold in $H_{n,c'/n}$ for all $c' \geq c$, with this value of $\alpha$) then the proof of Theorem \ref{T3} can be modified to yield an affirmative answer to the above question.
+This uniformity seems very likely to hold, but does not follow immediately from the proof of \refL{LT2} given in \cite{BKW}.

+There is a natural similar question for the `small world' random graph $R_{n,c/n}$, to complete the picture described in Theorem~\ref{thm.sw1} and Proposition~\ref{prop.sw}.